nmfs-ost/ss3-doc/README.md

 # ss3-doc

-Source code for the stock synthesis manual and other supplementary documentation.
+Source code for the Stock Synthesis (SS3) manual and other supplementary documentation.

 ## What documentation is available in this repository?